shadowed1/Chard/README.md

 <br>

 - Chard auto-detects the Host's hardware and builds Gentoo + psuedo-Kernel automatically.
-- Includes ability to resume installer if interrupted.
+- Includes ability to resume installer if interrupted; even if system shuts down.

 <br>

 - Has an intelligent CPU task scheduler for building packages.
 - User can customize how many threads Chard can use dynamically.
 Useful for devices with low memory.
-- Hardware detection scripts allows compilers to enable native architecture tweaks.
+- Hardware detection scripts allows compilers to enable native architectural tweaks.

 <br>

-- Supports running Wayland apps directly in chroot that lack usernamespace requirements.
+- Supports running Wayland/X11 apps directly in chroot.
 - Uses Sommelier communicate with ChromeOS' and support X11 Desktop Environments and Apps.
 - Runs GUI apps with full GPU acceleration.